Barbara Handschu has changed her practice from criminal law to family law, but she has never compromised on her passion to protect basic human rights.

 Now it helps on the computer.

 Absolutely, we’re all our own secretaries now.
 So when did you get into your own practice or were able to go to trial?
 How did that happen?

-In the late 1960s I was in my own practice.
+In the late 1960s, I was in my own practice.
 I had worked for a judge before.
 I worked writing some law books even before that because I had student loans to pay off and I had to find jobs.
-At the same time I was still staying politically active, so by the late 1960s I had my own practice in New York City.
-That was the exciting time.
+At the same time, I was still staying politically active, so by the late 1960s, I had my own practice in New York City.
+That was an exciting time.